File Naming Conventions

 File Naming Approach

-Not required (because they are not considered variables):
+The following are not required because they are not considered variables:

 Format